 Anyone can unsteadily hold an iPhone vertically and press record, but not everyone can cut together a polished looking video out of it.
 If you’re up for the challenge, there are jobs out there for you!

-Mandy is dedicated solely to the film and TV production work, for better and worse.
+Mandy is dedicated solely to the film and TV production work, for better or worse.
 The upside is that you don’t have to sort through irrelevant jobs, the downside is you’re competing with a lot of other people like you.
 Make sure you stand out, write a great application and have a polished portfolio.

 Another site that focuses only on media production, it does cost a little to get on – basic plans are only about $5 a month, though, so don’t let that deter you too much.